ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 However, these examples by themselves do not give us the precise set of problems we can express with integer programming.
 Luckily, complexity theory gives us some insight on the usefulness of this paradigm (and similar NP-complete paradigms).
-If you are not interested in the theory of integer programming, you can skip to the next subsection to see how we can solve integer programming problems in practice.
+If you are not interested in the theory of integer programming, you can skip to the [next section](#an-example-problem) to see how we can solve integer programming problems in practice.

+### What can we solve with integer programming?
 To discuss the set of problems we can solve with integer programming, let us first consider the "decision version" of the integer programming problem: